-I have had audience members from overseas who have emailed me to thank me for the wave of emotion they felt while watching the film – so I think (and hope) it works on an emotional level without being over-sentimental.
+I have had audience members from overseas who have emailed me to thank me for the wave of emotion they felt while watching the film – so I think (and hope) it works on an emotional level without being overly sentimental.

 Has the feedback surprised or challenged your point of view?

-Not yet, but I am happy to discuss the issue of voluntary euthanasia with anyone – any takers?
+Not yet, but I am happy to discuss the issue of voluntary euthanasia with anyone?